Importance of Sales Team Management

 Step 6: Closing

-Closing should always come as a natural step after successful product presentation.
+Closing should always come as a natural step after a successful product presentation.
 It’s a sign that the prospect is well-informed, and has been approached the right way.

 Even though the best way to close is by doing it without pressure, there are three most commonly used strategies: